Myra Sklarew

-Myra Weisberg Sklarew (born 1934 Baltimore, Maryland) is an American biologist, poet and teacher.
+Myra Weisberg Sklarew (December 18, 1934 – December 30, 2024) was an American biologist, poet and teacher.

-Life
+Life and career

+Sklarew was born in Baltimore, Maryland in 1934.
+She began writing poetry at the age of 7 or 8, in part because of her frequent long stays at home due to reoccurring strep throat infections.

 She received a biology degree from Tufts University, in 1956.
 She studied bacterial genetics and bacterial viruses with Salvador Luria and Max Delbrück at the Cold Spring Harbor Laboratory.
+In 1961, she moved to Bethesda, Maryland with her family.
 She later studied with Elliott Coleman at the Johns Hopkins University Writing Seminars, where she received an M.A. in 1970.
-She has worked in the Department of Neurophysiology, at Yale University School of Medicine, where she studied frontal lobe function and delayed response memory in Rhesus monkeys.
+After that, she began teaching at American University, and taught there from 1970 to 2007, except for a four-year stint, from 1987 to 1991, where she served as president of the Yaddo artist community.

-Sklarew is the author of three chapbooks, and six collections of poetry.
-From 1987 to 1991, she served as president of the Yaddo artist community.
-Her poems are in the Contemporary Poets Archive at the Library of Congress.
+Sklarew was the author of three chapbooks, and six collections of poetry.
+Her poems are in the Contemporary Poets Archive at the Library of Congress, while her papers are in the University of Maryland Archives.

-In 1961, she moved to Washington, D.C., and began teaching at American University.
-Sklarew is currently emerita professor of literature in the writing program at American University.
-Her papers are in the University of Maryland Archives.
+After her retirement in 2007, Sklarew was emerita professor of literature in the writing program at American University.

+Sklarew died due to complications from Crohn’s disease on December 30, 2024, at the age of 89.